circle2jt/ymlr/README.md

 | [http/jobs](#http/jobs) | Create a jobs queue to do something step by step |
 | [http/jobs'add](#http/jobs'add) | Add a job to the queue |
 | [http/jobs'stop](#http/jobs'stop) | Stop the jobs queue |
+| [includes](#includes) | Replace steps in a file to current step.
+"includes" is lightweight than scene.
+It's use same variable scope in the scene which included itself |
 | [input'confirm](#input'confirm) | Get user confirm (yes/no) |
 | [input'multiselect](#input'multiselect) | Suggest a list of choices for user then allow pick multiple choices |
 | [input'number](#input'number) | Get user input from keyboard then convert to number |